evaera/RoVer/README.md

 ### Virtual groups

 Virtual groups are a way to bind ranks using the group rank binding system for external services that aren't actually Roblox groups, such as the dev forum.
-Currently, only one virtual group is implemented, but more could be easily added if you fork this project:
+More could be easily added if you fork this project.
+Currently, these are in by default:

 - `DevForum`
+- `HasAsset`

 To create a role for all members of the dev forum in your server, use the following command:

-`!RoVerBindGroupRank DevForum DevForumMember`, where `DevForum` is the *Virtual Group* and `DevForum Member` is the *Discord role name*
+`!BindRank DevForum DevForumMember`, where `DevForum` is the *Virtual Group* and `DevForum Member` is the *Discord role name*

+To create a role for all members who own a specific asset, use the following command:

+`!BindRank HasAsset Winner 424242`, where `HasAsset` is the *Virtual Group*, `Winner` is the *Discord role name*, and `424242` is the *asset id*

 # Self-hosting instructions